Nullgrimoire/TSMngr/README.md

 - 📋 View all tickets in a list
 - 🛠️ Update or delete specific tickets
 - 🧾 Export to `tickets.md` for backup/sharing
-- 💾 JSON-backed persistent storage
+- 💾 SQlite persistent storage
 - 🧙‍♂️ GitHub Actions builds for Windows & Linux

 ---